zingale/electron_positron_cxx/README.md

 # Electron-Positron Equation of State

-This is an electron-positron equation of state that computes the number density, pressure, and energy of a Fermi gas, along with the first derivatives.
+This is an electron-positron equation of state that computes the number density, pressure, energy, and entropy of a Fermi gas (both the electron and positron contributions), along with the first- and second-derivatives with respect to ρ and T.

 This uses the method of Gong et al. 2001 to compute the Fermi-Dirac integrals, and follows the notation from Timmes and Arnett 1999 for